krishnakalisarkar/Be_Heart_Smart/README.md

 #### EDA on the Cleaned Data

 Data was loaded from PostgreSQL database Be_Heart_Smart, using sqlAlchemy to create a connection between the database and the jupyter notebook file, into a DataFrame cardio_cleaned_df.
 EDA was performed on the cleaned data, and the following insights were gained.
-(The various graphs and figures will be found in the picture folder.)
+(The various graphs and figures will be found in the folder Pictures/Segment_2/Images_Subhangi.)

 * A density plot of age showed substantial overlap for cardio_disease positive (cardio_positive) and cardio_disease negative (cardio_negative) individuals.
 However the shift in peaks of the distribution indicates that for advanced age (over 55years), chances of developing cardiovascular disease increases.
 * A density plot of weight showerd substantial overlap for cardio_positive cardio_negative individuals with a marginal shift of cardio_positive towards higher weight.